EqualityAI/EqualityML/README.md

 <img src="img/color logo only.PNG" align="left" alt="EqualityAI Logo" width="50"/>

 ## Contributing to the project
-Equality AI uses both GitHib and Slack to manage our open source community.
+Equality AI uses both GitHub and Slack to manage our open source community.
 To participate:

 1. Join the Slack community (https://equalityai.com/slack)
     + Introduce yourself in the #Introductions channel.
 We're all friendly people!